How Hypertension Increases the Risk of Type 2 Diabetes Complications?

 • Exercise: Regular exercise helps lower both blood pressure and blood sugar, improving insulin sensitivity and reducing cardiovascular risk.

 • Stress management: High stress levels can worsen both blood pressure and blood sugar.
-Consider practices like yoga, meditation, or deep breathing exercises.
+Consider practices like yoga for blood sugar control, meditation, or deep breathing exercises.

 Striking a Balance Between Blood Sugar and Blood Pressure